Director of The REDD Research and Development Center

 The Forestry and Forest Products Research Institute

 The REDD Research and Development Center has been working to address technical challenges towards the realization of REDD-plus since its establishment in 2011.
-In particular, the Center has developed methods required for the implementation of REDD-plus and also collected information on REDD-plus for those who are working on REDD-plus.
+In particular, the Center has developed methods required for the implementation of REDD-plus and collected information on REDD-plus for those who are working on REDD-plus.
 We will endeavor to disseminate technology and knowledge required for REDD-plus activities at home and abroad.